hosh/workflow/README.markdown

 Dropped support for Remodel as well.
 This simplifies things and gets it working with modern Concern and class_attribute extensions.

+This branch also significantly simplified the inheritance code.
+The original was funky, overly-complex, and brittle.

 What is workflow?
 -----------------